astromechza/score-flyio/README.md

 Score is a platform-agnostic Workload specification to improve developer productivity and experience.
 Score allows you to specify the workload once and deploy the same specification to many platforms.

-This CLI will transform a Score specification into a Fly.io Machine and deploy it into an existing Fly.io app or create a new machine there if none exist.
-You should still use the `flyctl` tool to manage machine lifecycle and cloning, but `score-flyio` will ensure that the workload specifation is applied.
+This CLI will transform a Score specification into a Fly.io App which can be deployed.

 ## Usage

-The following command will validate and transform the Score file into a Fly.io Machine configuration and deploy or update it.
+Install (Pre-built binaries will be available soon):

 ```
 $ go install github.com/astromechza/score-flyio@latest